WoodWing/csde-components-boilerplate/README.md

 npm run dev
 ```

-This will watch for any changes in the components folder and run the validation logic.
+This will watch for any changes in the `component-sets` folder and run the validation logic.

 Please see the [Documentation Components Model](docs/OVERVIEW.md) for more details on the expected structure of a component set.